turingschool/portfolios/students/1806-front/alexander-ela/2018107-alexander-ela-m3.md

 ## Areas of Emphasis

-1. To become more comfortable with not understanding programming concepts at first and to better prevent myself from sinking into panic or despair as a result of comparing myself to other classmates.
+1. To become more comfortable with debugging and consulting documentation to solve programming challenges.

-2. To develop more fluency with array prototype methods and with being more decisive with working in Javascript in general.
+2. To develop more fluency with React.js, unitt testing, and fetch calls..

 ## Rubric Scores